micmejia/bible-dump/NKJV/Proverbs/Prov 31.md

 _It is_ not for kings, O Lemuel, _It is_ not for kings to drink wine, Nor for princes intoxicating drink;

 ###### 5
-Lest they drink and forget the law, And pervert the justice of all [^a]the afflicted.
+Lest they drink and forget the law, And pervert the justice of all the afflicted.

 ###### 6
 Give strong drink to him who is perishing, And wine to those who are bitter of heart.